SevcanDogramaci/Processor-Simulator/README.md

 # Processor-Simulator

-### CENG 3010 Computer Organization term project 2.
+This project is implemented in the extent of CENG 3010 Computer Organization as the term project 2.

+Further details can be found in `./docs` folder.